tolking/element-pro-components/docs/docs/en-US/components/Form.md

 :::

-### 动态表单
+### Dynamically Form

-::: demo 如果传入的 `columns` 是一个响应性数据，动态的修改 columns 表单也会随之改变。由此你可以根据需要动态的控制表单的内容，或者实现从后台加载数据实现表单
+::: demo If the columns with reactive, the dynamically modified columns form will also change accordingly.
+So you can dynamically control the content of the form as needed, or create form from ajax

 <template>
   <pro-form